 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by cracking to walls.
+Notes Evidence of settlement/movement has affected the building reflected by off level flooring.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.